Research Participant Privacy Notice

 Specifically, for Online Surveys: Depending on survey specific configuration, browser cookies (known as session cookies) and other tracking methods such as flash, HTML5 Local Objects and Etag, may be used to track your survey participation solely for the purposes of deduping (removing duplicate responses).
 When a survey page is generated by you via a link we send you, a unique internal session ID is included in the web page body as the primary method of tracking your activity once the survey has started.
 To achieve this, the server hosting the survey will automatically recognize your domain name, and IP address/s.
 However, no other personal information about you is revealed in this process.

 Specifically, for Screen Sharing and online communities/diaries: Information about a participant may be collected and stored to fulfill the service as requested by our client(s); Additional data may be collected during the screener sharing process, including usage and log data about how the services are accessed and used; information about the device you are using the Services on; IP addresses; location information; language settings; what operating system you are using; unique device identifiers and other diagnostic data to help us support the Services.
 Our preferred service is: Join Me

 Specification, of web-conferencing, tele-conferencing and video conferencing: In normal circumstances, a meeting code or ID will be provided in advance of the interview.
-The services used include: Zoom, Focus Vision Intevu, ZipDx, BT Conferencing, Mercuri, MR View (the proprietary system used by Medicys Ltd) and Civicom.
+The services used include: Zoom, Focus Vision Intevu, ZipDx, BT Conferencing, Mercuri, MR View and Civicom.

 Research with Persons under 16 years of age: Research with persons under 18 will only take place with the explicit, written consent of the parent or legal guardian.